Do You Need a Visa to Visit Tonga?

 Tonga Visa-Free Countries: Countries That Don’t Need a Visa to Visit Tonga

-Australia, Austria, Bahamas, Barbados, Belgium, Brazil, Brunei Darussalam, Bulgaria, Canada, Cook Islands, Cyprus, Czech Republic, Denmark, Dominica, Estonia, Federated States of Micronesia, Fiji, Finland, France, Germany, Greece, Hong Kong, Hungary, Ireland, Israel, Italy, Japan, Kiribati, Latvia, Lithuania, Luxembourg, Macau, Malaysia, Malta, Marshall Island, Monaco, Nauru, Netherlands, New Caledonia (French Passports), New Zealand, Niue (Holders of New Zealand Passport), Norway, Palau, Papua New Guinea, People’s Republic of China, Poland, Portugal, Romania, Russian Federation, Samoa, Seychelles, Singapore, Slovakia, Slovenia, Solomon Island, South Korea (Republic of Korea), Spain, St Kitts & Nevis, St Lucia, St Vincent & The Grenadines, Sweden, Switzerland, Tahiti (French Passport Holders), Tokelau (Holders of New Zealand Passports), Turkey, Tuvalu, Ukraine, United Kingdom – Great Britain & Northern Ireland, United States of America, Vanuatu and Wallis & Futuna (French Passport Holders).
+Australia, Austria, Bahamas, Barbados, Belgium, Brazil, Brunei Darussalam, Bulgaria, Canada, China (mainland), Cook Islands (New Zealand passport), Cyprus, Czech Republic, Denmark, Dominica, Estonia, Federated States of Micronesia, Fiji, Finland, France, Germany, Greece, Hong Kong, Hungary, Ireland, Israel, Italy, Japan, Kiribati, Latvia, Lithuania, Luxembourg, Macao, Malaysia, Malta, Marshall Island, Monaco, Nauru, Netherlands, New Caledonia (French passport), New Zealand, Niue (New Zealand passport), Norway, Palau, Papua New Guinea, Poland, Portugal, Romania, Russian Federation, Samoa, Seychelles, Singapore, Slovakia, Slovenia, Solomon Island, South Korea (Republic of Korea), Spain, St Kitts & Nevis, St Lucia, St Vincent & The Grenadines, Sweden, Switzerland, Tahiti (French passport), Tokelau (New Zealand passports), Turkey, Tuvalu, Ukraine, United Kingdom, United States of America, Vanuatu and Wallis & Futuna (French passport).

 If you have a passport from one of the above countries, then you don’t need to apply for a visa before arriving in Tonga.
 You will be issued a Visitor’s Visa on arrival, granted by a Customs Officer at the border.